- American Physical Society Sites

 - Become a Member

-Approved by the APS Council November 2, 2003
+Approved by the APS Council in November 2016

-Approved by the Ohio-Region Section Membership December 5, 2003
+Approved by the Ohio-Region Section Membership on April 15, 2017

 ARTICLE I - NAME

-This Section of the American Physical Society shall be known as the Ohio-Region Section.
+This Section of the American Physical Society shall be known as the Ohio-Region Section (OSAPS).

 ARTICLE II - OBJECTIVE